October 30, 2014

-Multinational companies often ask about how a U.S. employee emergency relief fund might operate with respect to foreign employees.
-One potential issue is the availability of charitable income tax deductions for donations from international employees.
-Generally speaking, it is difficult for foreign-based employees to get charitable tax deductions for foreign charity donations, because local tax authorities usually only allow deductions for donations to registered local charities.
+Multinational companies often ask about how a U.S. relief fund might operate with respect to foreign team members.
+One potential issue is the availability of charitable income tax deductions for donations from international team members.
+Generally speaking, it is difficult for foreign-based team members to get charitable tax deductions for foreign charity donations, because local tax authorities usually only allow deductions for donations to registered local charities.

 One recent example is the Canadian government’s delisting of foreign charities, making it difficult for Canadian citizens to receive deductions for donations to foreign charities, including US 501(c)(3) public charities.
 The applicable tax treaty allows Canadians donating directly to U.S. charities only to deduct donations to the extent of U.S. source income.
 Similar treaty provisions apply to Mexican citizens and Israeli citizens.